 - Poor quality tears are being produced

 There are several glands in and around the eyelids that produce the oil that is important in tears.
 These are called Meibomian glands.
 If those glands don’t work properly, or become plugged, tear production is affected.
-Tears are made up of three key ingredients: oil, water and mucus.
-When each of those ingredients are produced in the right amount and quality, tears do the job in keeping the eye well lubricated, smooth and healthy.
-Any imbalance in the levels of water, oil and mucus and problems emerge.
+Tears are made up of three key ingredients: oil, water, and mucus.
+When each of those ingredients is produced in the right amount and quality, tears do the job of keeping the eye well lubricated, smooth, and healthy.
+Any imbalance in the levels of water, oil, and mucus and problems emerge.
 The tears evaporate too quickly or don’t spread evenly across the surface of the eye, all of which can lead to dry eye symptoms.

 What causes dry eyes?

 But what causes dry eyes?
 Turns out, there are a lot of contributing factors:

 - Age is a big one and, in fact, the majority of people over the age of 65 experience dry eye symptoms.
 Just like the rest of the body, certain eye functions diminish with age and dry eyes are a part of the natural aging process.

 - Hormone changes or imbalances can also be a factor.
 Not surprisingly, therefore, women are more likely to experience dry eye symptoms due to the hormonal changes that occur in pregnancy and menopause as well as using oral contraceptives.

 - Certain over-the-counter and prescription medications can impact tear production.
 These include everything from common cold and allergy medicines to prescription drugs used to treat high blood pressure and depression.